EU countries have significantly increased their recycling rates, but the speed of this progress is slowing down, experts warn.

 Imports of waste from non-EU countries increased by 11 per cent in this period, amounting to 19.7 million tonnes in 2021.

 Turkey was the largest destination for waste exported from the EU, with a volume of around 14.7 million tonnes in 2021, almost half (45 per cent) of total exports.
 This amount was more than three times as much as in 2004.

 The Netherlands exported 6.4 million tonnes of waste to non-EU countries, followed by Belgium (4.3 million tonnes) and Germany (3.5 million tonnes).

-Over the same period, Dutch plastic exports to Latin America, Asia and Africa more than doubled, leading green campaigners to denounce that waste is being dumped abroad by Dutch middlemen.
+Over the same period, Dutch plastic exports to Latin America, Asia and Africa more than doubled, leading green campaigners to denounce waste being dumped abroad by Dutch middlemen.